22 August - 25 September 2018

 Creating a personal account in Prisma

-Before you apply, you must create a personal account in Prisma, where you can save your personal and CV data.
+Before you apply, you must create a personal account in Prisma External link, opens in new window., where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As most of the Swedish Research Council’s calls employ foreign reviewers, please use English when entering any descriptive text in you CV data.
 You can also input your publications for future use.
 Please note that no publications can currently be uploaded from your account to the application form.
 This is because the publications function is under development and not yet used in the Swedish Research Council’s calls.
 You should therefore submit your publication list as an attached PDF file instead (please see instructions under “Publications” below).

 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.